Ryan Routh: Pre-trial

+Evidence included a handwritten list of venues where Trump had appeared or was expected to appear, from August through October.
+One day before the election, Routh sent a letter to a local newsroom stating that if Trump wins the election, it will mark "the end of Democracy and the beginning of a Civil War" and that Trump "will not let go of the power given to him".
+He challenged the Palm Beach County Sheriff's Office to "help lead the country the way to Democracy".
+Prosecutors claimed that Routh's handwriting of the letter matched the earlier note.
+Cell phone data indicating that Routh stalked Trump near his golf course and his Mar-a-Lago residence repeatedly between August 18 to September 15.
+The car that Routh was arrested in had stolen license plates.
+Routh may have been living in the car for some time.

-On October 17, Routh's lawyers asked Cannon to recuse herself to avoid the appearance of bias in favor of Trump, due to Cannon dismissing the federal prosecution of Trump regarding his possession of classified documents two months prior.
+Routh pled not guilty on September 30.
+A preliminary hearing was set by Judge Aileen Cannon for November 18.
+On October 17, Routh's lawyers asked Cannon to recuse herself to avoid the appearance of bias in favor of Trump, due to Cannon's dismissal of the federal prosecution of Trump regarding his possession of classified documents three months prior.
 However, Cannon refused to step down.
-As a result, Routh's trial date was moved to February 10, 2025.
-On November 4, one day before the 2024 United States presidential election, Routh sent a letter to a local newsroom stating that if Trump wins the election, it will mark "the end of Democracy and the beginning of a Civil War" and that Trump "will not let go of the power given to him".
-He also begged the Palm Beach County Sheriff's Office to "help lead the country the way to Democracy."
-Prosecutors noted that Routh's handwriting of the letter matched the same handwriting as the note written months prior discussing his failure to assassinate Trump, which confirmed Routh wrote the note.

-On November 26, Routh addressed a note to the newsroom Politico.
-In the note, he would criticize both the Republican Party and the Democratic Party, claiming that they conspire against independent candidates.
-Routh would also compare himself to Thomas Matthew Crooks, the perpetrator of Trump's previous assassination attempt in Pennsylvania, claiming they were both "ready to die for freedom and democracy."
-At multiple points, he contemplated the prospect of another civil war.
-Prior to sending the note, Routh told a prison guard who believed Routh was a Democrat that the Independent politicians are the better candidates.
-He did not explicitly confess to attempting to assassinate Trump, referring to himself as the "Trump Alleged Shooter".
+On November 26, Routh addressed a note to Politico, in which he criticized both the Republican and Democratic parties, claiming that they conspired against independent candidates.
+Routh compared himself to Thomas Crooks, the perpetrator of the previous assassination attempt of Trump, because they were both "ready to die for freedom and democracy".
+He repeatedly raised the prospect of another civil war.
+Prior to sending the note, Routh told a prison guard that independent politicians are better candidates.
+He referred to himself as the "Trump Alleged Shooter".